ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

 2. The installation directories configured for each component are expected to be disjoint for each component.
 This is encouraged by the different default install directories.

-3. A component must be copied and registered to a package database within the package database, before any of its (same-package) dependents can be built.
+3. A component must be copied and registered to a package database, before any of its (same-package) dependents can be built.
+   (This is unlike the current behavior, where the component is automatically registered to an inplace database.)

 4. The ordering components are built should respect internal ``build-tools`` dependencies.